Semrush helps you:

 The main goal of your content calendar is to get your editorial pieces scheduled well in advance.
 That way, you can stay organized and consistent with your publishing schedule.

-Some companies have planned out their editorial content a full year in advance.
+Some companies plan their editorial content a full year in advance.
 Some independent bloggers might not know what they’re publishing next week.

-There’s no perfect amount of time that you need to have your content planned out in advance.
+There’s no perfect amount of time you need to plan your content in advance.

-I try to schedule things 6 months ahead.
-But I leave some room for flexibility since things can change quickly in the digital marketing world.
+We try to plan things six months ahead.
+But we leave some room for flexibility since things can change quickly in the digital marketing world.

 As long as you have a single place that shows you what’s coming up, you’re good.